A Pioneer in Education

 Following her graduation from Columbia, Campbell returned to her former high school, Salem Academy, to teach high school and college level English and literature courses.
 In 1927, she transitioned into education administration, serving as a dean at Moravian College for Women in Bethlehem, Pennsylvania.
 After two years she moved to Staunton, Virginia to serve as dean at Mary Baldwin College (now Mary Baldwin University), where she met her future husband, Edmund (Ed) D. Campbell.
 In 1936, they married and moved to Arlington, Virginia.

 First Woman Elected to Virginia School Board

 After moving to Arlington, Elizabeth Campbell became an active community member.
-She dedicated herself to improving Arlington’s educational opportunities through PTA leadership, the Citizens’ Committee for School Improvement, and founded the Rock Spring Cooperative Nursery School.
+She dedicated herself to improving Arlington’s educational opportunities through PTA leadership and the Citizens’ Committee for School Improvement, and she helped to found the Rock Spring Cooperative Nursery School.

 Although her first two children attended Arlington schools, Campbell taught Latin at the National Cathedral School and so her twin sons attended the affiliated Beauvoir School.
 Despite this, her concern for the quality of Arlington County’s public schools never waned, and after she was asked to run for the school board by a group of Arlington citizens, Campbell entered the race for the first elected school board.

 After an “arduous campaign,” Elizabeth Campbell led the ticket in 1947 and was the first woman elected to a Virginia School Board.
 She ran on two main issues: “to provide public kindergarten and to provide education for every child—the handicapped and those who were especially bright.”
 During her campaign, she was criticized for putting her children into private school, to which she responded, “As soon as the Arlington schools are good enough, I will bring [my] children back,” and that is what she did.